-Rick Mercer, Canada's top political satirist, returns Fall 2015 with season 13 of the RICK MERCER REPORT.
-Rick's weekly helping of topical satire, funny takes on the week's top stories and Canada wide adventures and made this show an audience favourite.
+Rick Mercer, Canada's top political satirist, returns to CBC Television October 6, 2015 for season 13 of the RICK MERCER REPORT.
+Rick's weekly helping of topical satire, funny takes on the week's top stories and Canada wide adventures make this show an audience favourite.

 On July 1, 2014, Rick became Rick Mercer O.C. when it was announced that he was made an Officer of the Order of Canada.
 He was inducted in a ceremony at Rideau Hall in September 2015.

 Rick Mercer began his career in comedy performing and writing with a series of one-man stage shows, beginning with Show Me the Button, which he first performed at the National Arts Centre in 1990 and went on to tour the country.
 Subsequent stage performances were in I've Killed Before, I'll Kill Again (1992) and Canada: A Good Place to Hide (1995).

 Mercer launched his television career in 1993 as one of the creators, performers, and writers on the hit topical weekly show This Hour Has 22 Minutes.
 In 1998 he joined Gerald Lunz and Michael Donovan to create the satirical dramatic series Made In Canada, where he again starred and contributed as a writer.
 In 2001 his CBC Television special Talking To Americans became the highest rated Canadian comedy special of all time with 2.7 million viewers.
 The New York Times, Wall Street Journal, Le Monde, and the Los Angeles Times all ran articles about the impact of Talking to Americans and Mercer went on to discuss it on ABC's Nightline and NBC's The Today Show.